 CheriABI is almost entirely compatible with the de-facto standard POSIX programming environment used by modern UNIX-like systems.
 Most programs require no modifications to compile and run successfully.
 Of the nearly 800 C programs in the FreeBSD source tree, we exclude two management utilities that require compatibility shims to work with CheriABI and the non-CHERI supporting toolchain.
-Table 3 includes a breakdown of the changes required, summarizing the types of changes and compiler updates to find or address them.
+Table 2 includes a breakdown of the changes required, summarizing the types of changes and compiler updates to find or address them.

 There are three classes of provenance related issues.
-Pointer provenance (PP) covers attempts to create a pointer to an object from a pointer to an unrelated object, or attempts to pass pointers over IPC channels.
-An example of the former can be seen in listing 1.
-Integer provenance (IP) relates to the loss of provenance as pointers are cast though integer types other than uintptr_t and can be seen in listing 2.
-Monotonicity (M) refers to code that assumes it can reach outside object bounds or increase permissions.
+Pointer provenance (PP) covers attempts to create a pointer to an object from a pointer to an unrelated object, and attempts to pass pointers over IPC channels.
+Integer provenance (IP) relates to the loss of provenance as pointers are cast though integer types other than uintptr_t. and Monotonicity (M) refers to code that assumes it can reach outside object bounds or increase permissions.
 We have generally found these through debugging.

 Pointer shape (PS) reflects changes due to the increased size of CHERI capabilities vs. integer virtual addresses.
 Some objects must be enlarged or more strongly aligned; some struct padding computations required tweaking.
 Existing alignment warnings help locate many of these.
-A somewhat common incorrect assumption is that sizeof (void ) can be used to compute the number of bits of available virtual address space.
-A more correct assumption for conventional systems would be that sizeof (size_t) is directly related to the size of the